 Yes!
 If your group/class/gang/church/posse purchases ten or more copies of one of my books from anywhere--your local bookshop or online--then I will Skype into your class or club meeting to answer questions, discuss the writing process, and share what little wisdom I possess.
-I love, love, love doing this.
+I love doing this.
 Skype or FaceTime sessions usually last 30-60 minutes.
 I've Skyped into university and high school classes (via giant projection screen) and private homes (via laptop placed gingerly on the kitchen table around which everyone sat).

 Why should my class or book club read either one of these books?

 Congratulations, Who Are You Again? addresses so many fundamental questions that high school and college students ask: What should I do with my life?
 How do I know I chose the right thing to do?
 What is success?
 How will I know when I've made it?
 For aspiring writers and other creative persons, this book dives deep into the creative process in all its glory and horror, the blocks and breakthrough moments, showing a way forward for any ambitious creative soul who is on the verge of throwing in the towel.
 For adults of any age--who know all too well the promise and peril of the American Dream--the questions are even more pressing: What have I done with my life?
 Did I choose wisely?
 Is there time to change the path I'm on?
-(A reading guide and discussion questions for Congratulations, Who Are You Again? will be available in fall 2018.)

-The World's Largest Man is a book anyone who likes genuine comedy, where nothing is sacred: history, family, tradition, religion, the American South, or any of the other parts of this great and confusing nation.
+The World's Largest Man is a book for anyone who likes genuine comedy, where nothing is sacred: history, family, tradition, religion, the American South, or any of the other parts of this great and confusing nation.
 And yet, at its heart, this is a book for any human being in a family--son or daughter, mother or father--who might be trying to understand their place in that comically strange landscape.
 Who are these people?
 Am I really related to them?
 Why do I seem to love and revile them in equal measure?
 How do I jettison the worst of my family legacy while retaining that which matters most?
 Finally, it's a book for anybody who grew up in a highly rural part of America, not just the South, but Nebraska and New Hampshire and New Mexico, too--those beautiful places where the land exerts a powerful cosmic influence on the people who call it home.
 Here's a reader's guide that your group can review and discuss before we Skype.